Reagent | Fructosamine (Glycated Protein)

 Standardisation to the highest level

-Our fructosamine calibrator and control is assigned relative to human serum glycated with 14C-glucose, thus standardisation is to the highest level and directly reflects the nature of the patient sample
+The Randox dedicated fructosamine calibrator and controls are assigned relative to human serum glycated with 14-C glucose, directly reflecting the nature of the patient sample.

 Instrument Specific Applications (ISA’s) are available for a wide range of biochemistry analysers.
 Contact us to enquire about your specific analyser.